 c.
 Detection of apoptotic cells in splenic GFP+CD8+ T cells from WT and dKO mice by Annexin V and 7-AAD staining.
 Cumulative data on the frequency of Annexin V+ cells are means ± s.d. from two experiments.

 d.
 Measurement of CD8+ T cell activation threshold.
-WT and dKO CD8+ T cells were isolated, and stimulated ex vivo with plate-bound anti-CD3 and soluble anti-CD28 at indicated titrating doses for 72 hrsIFN-g (top) and granzyme B (bottom) were then detected and plotted against stimulation dosages.
+WT and dKO CD8+ T cells were isolated, and stimulated ex vivo with plate-bound anti-CD3 and soluble anti-CD28 at indicated titrating doses for 72 hrs.
+Golgi Stop and Golgi Plug were added at the last 5hrs.
+IFN-g (top) and granzyme B (bottom) were then detected and plotted against stimulation dosages.
 Data are average of two experiments.

 e, f.
 Measurement of effector CD8+ T cell functionality.
 On day 8 post-infection, splenocytes were stimulated with GP33 peptide for 5 hrs in the presence of Golgi Stop and Golgi Plug.
 Effector P14 T cells were detected as CD45.2+GFP+CD8+ cells and intracellularly staining for IFN-g (e), TNF and IL-2 (f).
 In representative contour plots in e, values denote percentages of IFN-g+ cells among effector P14 cells, and those in parentheses represent IFN-g gMFI.
 In representative contour plots in f, values denote percentages of TNF+ (top) or IL-2+ cells (bottom) among effector P14 cells.
 Cumulative data on all these parameters are means ± s.d. from two experiments (right panels).
 One-way ANOVA was used for multi-group comparison, and Tukey’s test was used for indicated pair-wise comparison. *, p<0.05; ***, p<0.001.
 Statistically insignificant outcomes are not marked for clarity.